karolpiateknet/karolpiateknet.github.io/_posts/2022-05-28-UnCrackable-Level-1-Tutorial.md

     .end method
     ```

-    But we know that we just need to return the true.
+    Nevertheless change will be small, function just needs to return true.

-3. Change comparison to always true
+3. Changing comparison to always return true

     After changing behaviour to always return true the function will look like this: